bright-sea/webpivottable/doc/api.md

     //        if equal to true, ignore data and fields, only save options and controls
     //return: string

-To generate wpt JSON object to be saved into wpt file.
+### To generate wpt JSON object to be saved into wpt file.

-    var webPivotTable  = new WebPivotTable({},"wpt-container");
     var wptObject = webPivotTable.generateWptJSON(ignoreData);

     //Parameters: